Supreme Court won't hear challenge to California gun waiting period

 "The right to keep and bear arms is apparently this Court's constitutional orphan," Thomas wrote in a dissent.
 No other justice joined him on it.

-Under the California law at issue, a buyer must wait ten days before the seller can hand over a firearm — a rifle, shotgun, or a handgun.
+Under the California law at issue, a buyer must wait 10 days before the seller can hand over a firearm — a rifle, shotgun or a handgun.
 Eight other states have waiting periods.
 Only Hawaii's 14-day period is longer.

 Those states say those delays have two advantages — allowing time for a thorough background check and providing a "cooling-off" period, allowing people who might guy a gun to harm themselves or others a chance to calm down.